How to Start a Company in Spain From India?: Procedure & Benefits

 Are you an Indian entrepreneur who is thinking of growing their business sales in the European Union by setting up a business there?
 Over the years, a lot of Indian entrepreneurs who chose to migrate to overseas locations have chosen to settle down in Spain for business reasons.

 But do you know what makes Spain such an attractive location?
 An Indian business owner in Spain can choose to apply for permanent residency after staying in Spain for 5 years under the Spain Business Entrepreneur visa.
-However, in order to apply for this visa, you must first start a business in Spain from India.
+However, in order to apply for this visa, you must first start a company in Spain from India.

 How Can I Start a Company in Spain from India?